Looking for car insurance? Get up to 85% discount* now!

-Home / Car Insurance / Articles / Return To Invoice Cover in Car Insurance: What is RTI in Car Insurance [2024 Guide]
+Home / Car Insurance / Return To Invoice Cover in Car Insurance

-The Return to Invoice (RTI): When Return To Invoice in car insurance is concerned, it means that the insurance company will return the value of the car approximately equal to the one mentioned on the original invoice of a car in case of a major damage.
-RTI in car insurance is additional coverage that an owner can purchase while buying a car insurance policy.
+Wondering what is Return To Invoice meaning in car insurance?
+It means that the insurance company will return the value of the car approximately equal to the one mentioned on the original invoice of a car in case of a major damage.
+RTI in car insurance is additional coverage that an owner can purchase while new car insurance policy.
 The decision to include Return To Invoice Cover in car insurance lies with the owner of a car and is not mandatory by law.

 Here is a list of advantages of RTI in a car insurance policy: